ernesto-elsaesser/mysheetmusic/README.md

 # MySheetMusic

-This web app manages a collection of song files, which are plain text files in a [custom format](#file-format).
-The format was designed to capture a single voice of a musical score, with melody, text and harmony (i.e. chord) - basically **[lead sheets](https://en.wikipedia.org/wiki/Lead_sheet)**.
+This one-page web app manages a collection of song files, which are plain text files in a [custom format](#file-format).
+The format was designed to capture a single voice of a musical score, with melody, text and harmony (i.e. chords) - basically **[lead sheets](https://en.wikipedia.org/wiki/Lead_sheet)**.

 ## Frontend